semool/service.auto3dmodesony/README.md

 - Sony W685A

 #####Compatible Models:
-The TV must be have its own IP Adress in Local Network.
+The TV must have its own IP Adress in Local Network.
 It should work with every Sony Passive 3D TV with a discrete 3D Button on Remote Control and an 3D Menue like:
 - Off
 - 3D TAB